 There are 5 different ticket types within this Jira project.
-There are two levels of milestones called L2 and L3, linked to the P6 schedule, as described in section 2.1.1.
-Each of the L2 milestones requires its associated number of L3 milestones to be accomplished before being reviewed.
-Each L3 milestone is further decomposed into Epics and tracked by one of the SCLT coordinators.
+There are two levels of milestones called L2 and L3, linked to the P6 schedule.
+Each of the L2 milestones requires N number of L3 milestones to be accomplished before being reviewed.
+Each L3 milestone is further decomposed into Epics and tracked by one of the SCLT coordinator.

-The epics gather stories, themselves relating to tasks.
+The epics are linked to stories, themselves relating to tasks.
 The stories and tasks are respectively defined by a SIT-Com member and anyone on the project. pics, stories and tasks can be defined independently of a milestone when appropriate.

-3.1 Ticket Types
+3.1 Ticket Type